CBS joins the video-streaming bandwagon

 Consumers may also be able to get CBS All Access through cable or satellite providers.
 Moonves said CBS is offering pay TV operators the chance to add the service to the packages they sell to customers.

-Time Warner and CBS signalled last month that they were open to making HBO and Showtime available directly to consumers over the Internet without a cable subscription.
+Time Warner and CBS signaled last month that they were open to making HBO and Showtime available directly to consumers over the Internet without a cable subscription.

 Showtime and HBO both currently offer programs online, but customers have to subscribe to a cable package and pay extra fees for the premium channels.